-Line 4 is an #include directive that adds the contents of the file stdafx.h to this file in place of this #include directive.
-This is the standard way to add the contents of .h source files to a .cpp source file in a C++ program.
+Line 4 is an #include directive that adds the contents of the file stdafx.h to this file, and the contents are inserted in place of the #include directive.
+This is the standard way to add the contents of .h header files to a .cpp source file in a C++ program.